itsnotaboutthecell/Power-BI-Sessions/An Introduction to Tabular Editor/README.md

 - You can use CTRL+Z to undo or CTRL+Y to redo changes.
 - The scripting language is C#

+### Objective: Create a script to automate the addition of measures in the model.

 ## Instructions

 1. Select the **Advanced Scripting** tab and enter the below script